 Figures 3.3.2m and 3.3.2n shows the area, the existing Bay Trail, and the urban levee reference line.
 New Chicago Marsh is bounded to the north by Pond A16, to the east by Artesian Slough, to the northwest by Pond A13, to the west by Pond A12, and to the south by the town of Alviso.
 Along the western edge of the marsh is the SPRR railroad line.
 The southwest corner of the marsh abuts the Alviso Marina.
+The plans are in various stages of development, pending funding and status of implementation of the Lower Guadalupe FCP.
 Figure 3.3.2o shows cross-sections fronting the marsh through this portion of the levee.